leila68/Axb/doc/Readme.md

 **Diagonal:** for diagonal storage format two implementations are introduced.
 The code in *Listing 3* shows the implementation of SpMV for the first diagonal format.
 As shown, the code iterates over each diagonal that is stored in *d* and computes the partial result of each element in *result*.
-To compute what element in *result* should be update, the diagonal information *offset* is used.
+To compute what element in *result* should be updated, the diagonal information in *offset* are used.

 ```
    for (int l = 0; l < d->rowNo; l++) {